abeltavares/MarketPipe/README.md

 DAG runs every day at 11 PM.

-The `docker-compose.yml` file is used to define the services and configure the project's containers, setting up the environment.
+The `docker-compose.yml` file is used to define the services and configure the project's containers, setting up the environment (postgres, pgadmin, airflow).

 The `init.sql` file is used to create and initialize the database schema when the docker compose command is executed.